 - If you only hear the noise when your unit turns on, the compressor motor is a likely culprit.
 Another clue of this possibility is if you notice a decline in the cooling output.

-- Another possibility could be a problem with the dampers.
-Some air conditioning systems utlize dampers to change the amount of airflow reaching different parts of your home.
+- Another possibility could be a complication with the dampers.
+Some air conditioning systems utilize dampers to change the amount of airflow reaching different parts of your home.
 The slamming noise may be the damper closing after the AC shuts off.

 - There could also be a problem with the fan or air handler that’s causing the blower wheel to bang against another part of the unit.
 In some cases, the fan’s mounts can get loose and throw it off balance as it slows down, causing it to hit its enclosure.

 As you can see, there are many potential origins of that loud noise you hear when your air conditioner turns on or off.
 Turn to the Experts for a quick diagnosis.